yunsii/unplugin-polish-tagged-templates/README.md

 - 💎 polish **CSS** tagged templates as preset
 - 🛠️ Custom tagged templates to polish

+> Only polish tagged templates in non-development environment.

 ## Example

 With the config: